whalesyong/tp/docs/DeveloperGuide.md

 2. **Scalability**: New commands can be integrated without affecting existing logic.
 3. **Error handling**: Unrecognized commands are identified, preventing incorrect execution.

-The following is a class diagram of the `Parser` class and its interactions:
+The following is an overview of the `Parser` class and its interactions:

 ![Parser.png](images/Parser.png)